wenzel-lab/modular-microfluidics-workstation-controller/module-pressure-and-flow-controller/readme.md

 ## Pressure and flow controller module

 This is the core piece of the workstation.
-This electronic controller module aims to regulate and distrbute the pressure (originating from the pressure source module) into the sample tubes, so that the samples (aqueous, gel pre-cursors and oils) flow onto the microfluidic chip and the collection resarvoirs.
+This electronic controller module aims to regulate and distrbute the pressure (originating from the pressure source module) into the sample tubes, so that the samples (aqueous, gel pre-cursors and oils) flow onto the microfluidic chip and the collection reservoirs.
-We aim to regulate pressures enough for ultra-high throughput agarose bead generation (several bar), in a smooth fashion that avoids pulsing especially at steady state.
+We aim to regulate pressures enough for ultra-high throughput agarose bead generation (several bar), in a smooth fashion that avoids pulsing, especially at steady state.
-This controller requires a custom cuircuit board in addition to connectors and mechanical parts.
-Nothing in this controller should be manual.
+This controller consists of a custom circuit board that plugs into the Raspberry Pi hat, in addition to connectors for connecting external pressure controllers and flow sensors.
+Pressure and flow control are fully automatic.

-The flow controller is a modular part of the circuit board of the pressure controller.
-Populating this part of the board with components is optional.
-The flow controller and its flow-sensors do not have to be used at all times, but rather for dynamic protocols and for establishing new experiments.
-Once desired flowrates and required pressures are known, it is enough to use the pressure controller unit without setting up the flow sensors.

-More detail to be filled in on our approach and approaches taken in the literature.
+The controller module can operate either in pressure control mode or flow control mode.
+Flow control mode requires external flow sensors to be connected.
+Once desired flow rates have been achieved and associated pressures are known, the experiment can be reproduced using only pressure control, without the need for expensive flow sensors.
+Both modes require external pressure controllers to be connected.

+The module contains a PIC microcontroller that communicates with the Raspberry Pi, controls the pressure controllers and reads back pressure and flow.
+The pressure target is controlled using a digital-to-analogue converter and the actual pressure is read using an analogue-to-digital converter.
+The flow controllers is read via a four channel I2C multiplexer.

+### Pressure Controllers
+We have selected the SMC ITV0010 pressure controllers for this application.
+The pressure target is supplied to the pressure controller by the module as an analogue voltage and the measured pressure achieved is returned as an analogue voltage.
+This approach allows the option to connect alternative analogue pressure controllers, or using a separate pressure sensor instead of the one internal to the pressure controller.

+The ITV0010 pressure controllers can be purchased as a compact DIN-mounted manifold block that requires a single pressure supply line.

+### Flow Sensors
+We have selected the Sensirion LG* range of flow sensor.
+They feature a digital interface via I2C.

+### Connectors
+The module features eight Picoblade connectors.
+Four connect to the pressure controllers, carrying power, analogue out and analogue in.
+The other four connect to the optional flow sensors and carry power and I2C signals.
+The module itself is designed to plug into the Raspberry Pi hat.
+This allows for power and digital communications with the Raspberry Pi.

 ### PCB Components